jina-ai/docs/chapters/extend/executor.rst

 In this tutorial, we'll guide you through the steps.
 First of all, we will introduce the general steps on how to customize a Jina Executor.
-At the end, we will give a concrete example of integrating the text encoder & image encoder based on OpenAI's latest published `CLIP <https://github.com/openai/CLIP>`_ model.
+At the end, we will give a concrete example of integrating the text encoder & image encoder on top of OpenAI's latest published `CLIP <https://github.com/openai/CLIP>`_ model.

 Overview
 ^^^^^^^^^